aleksander-mendoza/RustyNEAT/README.md

 neat1 = rusty_neat.Neat64(input_neurons, output_neurons,
                           ["sigmoid", "relu", "sin", "cos", "tan", "tanh", "abs", "identity"])

+# You can later lookup functions used by NEAT
+assert neat1.get_activation_functions() == ["sigmoid", "relu", "sin", "cos", "tan", "tanh", "abs", "identity"];

+# By default all activation functions are allowed
+assert neat.get_activation_functions() == rusty_neat.activation_functions()

 # You can lookup the global innovation number (initially 0)
 assert neat.current_innovation_number == 0
+# You are not allowed to manually change it though

-# generate new blank CPPN
+# Neat can be used to generate new random CPPN
-cppn = neat.new_cppn()
+cppn = neat.new_cppn()  # This CPPN is has the minimal necessary number of nodes and edges

-# Every creation of CPPN will increase innovation number
+# Every creation of new CPPN will increase innovation number
 inno_num_after_new_cppn = neat.current_innovation_number
 assert inno_num_after_new_cppn > 0